nextcloud/documentation/admin_manual/xsendfile.rst

 Notice that currently this feature:

-* can be activated only for local files, i.e. files inside data directory and local mounts
+.. note:: can be activated only for local files, i.e. files inside data directory and local mounts
-* controlled file serving does not work for generated zip files.
+.. note:: controlled file serving does not work for generated zip files.
 This is due to how temporary files are created
-* has never been tested under lighttpd but its configuration should be the same as Apache
+.. note:: has never been tested under lighttpd but its configuration should be the same as Apache

 Apache2 (X-Sendfile)
 --------------------
-It is possible to let Apache handle static file serving via mod_xsendfile (https://tn123.org/mod_xsendfile/).
+It is possible to let Apache handle static file serving via `mod_xsendfile <https://tn123.org/mod_xsendfile/>`_.

 **Installation:**